 Runway strength - The main runway has a strength (load classification number) of PCN45.

-Hamilton Airport has a team of nine Rescue Fire and Security Officers based on-site at the Rescue Fire Station.
-Rescue Fire and Security Officers are an integral part of the airport company.
+Hamilton Airport has a team of eight Rescue Fire and Safety Officers based on-site at the Rescue Fire Station.
+Rescue Fire and Safety Officers are an integral part of the airport company.
 They look after airport emergency response, which includes firefighting (aircraft and structural), medical response and the safety and security of the airport environs and the terminal buildings.

 The airport has three rescue vehicles and one incident control vehicle which are backed up in an emergency by Hamilton Fire Service.
 The firefighting appliances hold multi-media agents - AFFF foam, dry powder and water for firefighting.
 Hydraulic cutting equipment is on standby and there are also two large water supply tanks on site for firefighting.